-and the third quarter of 2015 was less than 0.05 percent, the minimum price increase necessary to trigger a change in Social Security benefits.13
+and the third quarter of 2015 was less than 0.05 percent, the minimum price increase necessary to trigger a change in Social Security benefits.

 Benefits may be claimed as early as age 62.
-Waiting to claim benefits up to age 70 results in higher payments.
-The increment has varied historically according to year of birth and is currently 8 percent a year for years of birth 1943 and later.
-About one third of retirees who claimed benefits in 2015 claimed at age 62.14 They received 25 percent less than they would have received had they claimed at age 66 and 43 percent less than if they claimed at age 70, but payable over a longer expected payment period.
+The size of the benefit is increased for each year workers defer claiming up to age 70.
+The increment is approximately 6-8 percent a year.
+About one third of retirees who claimed benefits in 2015 claimed at age 62.
+They received 25 percent less than they would have received had they claimed at age 66 and 43 percent less than if they claimed at age 70, but payable over a longer expected payment period.

 A common way to assess benefit levels is to compare workers' benefit amounts at retirement with their earnings over their working careers.
-Under current law, the replacement rate for a medium earner (with career-average earnings of \$49,366 in 2016) retiring at age 65 is projected to decline from 38 percent of career-average earnings in 2017 to 36 percent in 2025 and thereafter.15 The replacement rate for a medium earner retiring at the early age of 62 is projected to decline from 32 percent in 2017 to 30 percent in 2022.16 The drop in replacement rates is a result of the 1983 Social Security amendments that gradually increased the age at which unreduced benefits are paid from age 65 to 67 for workers born in 1960 and later, with the full shift first taking effect for workers who will reach 62 in 2022 and later.
+Under current law, the replacement rate for a medium earner (with career-average earnings of \$49,366 in 2016) retiring at age 65 is projected to decline from 38 percent of career-average earnings in 2017 to 36 percent in 2025 and thereafter.
+The replacement rate for a medium earner retiring at the early age of 62 is projected to decline from 32 percent in 2017 to 30 percent in 2022.16 The drop in replacement rates is a result of the 1983 Social Security amendments that gradually increased the age at which unreduced benefits are paid from age 65 to 67 for workers born in 1960 and later, with the full shift first taking effect for workers who will reach 62 in 2022 and later.
 When considering options to close the projected Social Security funding gap, it is useful to take into account reductions in benefits already scheduled under current law.